Cold Weather Neck Discomfort: Causes and How to Manage It

 • You experience numbness, tingling, or weakness radiating into your arms or hands

-• Stiffness is accompanied by fever — this combination requires urgent evaluation
+• Stiffness is accompanied by fever.
+This combination requires urgent evaluation

-• Dizziness, visual changes, or slurred speech occur alongside neck discomfort — seek urgent care immediately
+• Dizziness, visual changes, or slurred speech occur alongside neck discomfort.
+Seek urgent care immediately

 • Symptoms follow a fall, accident, or trauma